aptech/docs/docs/CR-recode.rst

         0   0   0   0
         1   0   0   0

-    //Since the third column of the second row of 'e' is equal
+    // Since the third column of the second row of 'e' is equal
-    //to 1, the second row of 'y' is set equal to the third
+    // to 1, the second row of 'y' is set equal to the third
-    //element of 'v', etc.
+    // element of 'v', etc.
         20.000000
         3.1000000
     y = 2.4000000